jgrussell/ezxlayout/README.md

       3. Load the new rule:  `sudo udevadm control --reload-rules`

       4. See if the rule will work:  `sudo udevadm trigger`

+   6. Install [PulseAudio Device Switcher](https://github.com/dogue/pads) to easily move audio output to preferred device.
+See [ExampleLaptopWithLandscape48.sh](.layouts/ExampleLaptopWithLandscape48.sh) for and example of its usage.

 # Why?